 Think through what will happen if one of you decides you want to sell, if one of you is getting married, or you’re moving across the country to take a new job.

-How much notice do you need to give each other of a major change in your ownership arrangement?
+- How much notice do you need to give each other of a major change in your ownership arrangement?

-What if you need to exit at a low-point in the market?
+- What if you need to exit at a low-point in the market?

-Will you share the loss or will it come out of the ownership stake of the one who is changing the arrangement?
+- Will you share the loss or will it come out of the ownership stake of the one who is changing the arrangement?